-Emily L. Barr is the President and Chief Executive Officer of Graham Media Group, the television broadcasting division of Graham Holdings Company.
-She has held this position since July 2012.
+Emily L. Barr is currently a Strategic Adviser for Graham Media Group, the television broadcasting division of Graham Holdings Company.
+She has held this position since March 2022 when she announced her retirement as the President and Chief Executive Officer of Graham Media Group, a position she held since July 2012.

-Barr oversees seven local media hubs - each in a top-71 market, representing just under 7% coverage in the U.S. The television stations, web and mobile platforms are recognized as news leaders across the media spectrum: KPRC-Houston (NBC); WDIV-Detroit (NBC); WKMG-Orlando (CBS); KSAT-San Antonio (ABC); a duopoly in Jacksonville: WJXT (Fully Local) and WCWJ (CW); and WSLS-Roanoke (NBC).
-GMG also owns Graham Digital, a digital media and technology development group based in Detroit, and Atlanta-based Social News Desk, a leading provider of social media management tools designed to connect newsrooms with their users.
+As CEO, Barr oversaw seven local media hubs - each in a top-70 market, representing just over 7% coverage in the U.S. The television stations, web and mobile platforms are recognized as news leaders across the media spectrum: KPRC-Houston (NBC); WDIV-Detroit (NBC); WKMG-Orlando (CBS); KSAT-San Antonio (ABC); a duopoly in Jacksonville: WJXT (Fully Local) and WCWJ (CW); and WSLS-Roanoke (NBC).
+GMG also owns Graham Digital, a digital media and technology development group based in Detroit and Atlanta-based, Social News Desk, a leading provider of social media management tools designed to connect newsrooms with their users.

-Under Barr’s leadership, Graham Media Group was awarded “2016 Station Group of the Year” by Broadcasting and Cable Magazine.
+Under Barr’s leadership, Graham Media Group was named the 2021 Station Group of the Year by TV NewsCheck and was awarded “2016 Station Group of the Year” by Broadcasting and Cable Magazine.

 Barr serves on the boards of the Associated Press and the Television Bureau of Advertising.
-In addition, she is the Chairman of the NBC Affiliate Board and serves on the National Association of Broadcasters Leadership Foundation.
-Barr is a past Chair of the NAB TV Board and former Chair of the ABC Board of Governors.
-She has served twice as Chairman of the Board for the Illinois Broadcasters Association.
+In addition, she currently serves on the Executive Committee of the National Association of Broadcasters and is the immediate past Chairman for Television for the Association.
+In addition, she serves on the National Association of Broadcasters Leadership Foundation.
+Barr is currently the Chair of the NBC Affiliate Board and is a past Chair of the ABC Board of Governors.
+She has twice served as Chairman of the Board for the Illinois Broadcasters Association.

-A native of Haverhill, Massachusetts, Barr is a graduate of Phillips Exeter Academy and holds a BA in Film Studies from Carleton College in Northfield, Minnesota where she also serves on its Board of Trustees.
+A native of Haverhill, MA, Barr is a graduate of Phillips Exeter Academy and holds a BA in Film Studies from Carleton College in Northfield, MN where she currently serves on their Board of Trustees.
 In 2020, Carleton College honored Barr with its Distinguished Alumni Achievement Award.
-In 1986, she earned an MBA from George Washington University in Washington, D.C.
-Barr is married to Scott M. Kane and has two daughters.
-They live in the Hyde Park neighborhood of Chicago.
+In 1986, she earned an MBA from George Washington University in Washington, DC.
+Barr is married to Scott Kane and has two daughters.